SergeyMi37/gateway-sql/README.md

  [![Quality Gate Status](https://community.objectscriptquality.com/api/project_badges/measure?project=intersystems_iris_community%2Fgateway-sql&metric=alert_status)](https://community.objectscriptquality.com/dashboard?id=intersystems_iris_community%2Fgateway-sql)

+ ## What's new

+Added the ability to install the driver com.intersystems.jdbc.IRISDriver

+Docker install error fixed

 ## gateway-sql
 This project has several jdbc drivers and a program that copies them to your IRIS instance while creating settings in the SQLConection class in an interactive dialog with the ability to change properties.